About The Artist

-The title of Hutnick’s exhibition, Somewhere in the Half Light, comes from Rostam Batmanglij's 2017 album Half-Light, featuring the song "Half-Light."
+The title of Hutnick’s exhibition, Somewhere in the Half Light, comes from Rostam Batmanglij's 2017 album Half-Light.
 An accomplished cellist as well as an artist, Hutnick is frequently influenced by music.

 Based in Wassaic, New York, Hutnick - an artist and curator - is the Residency Director at Wassaic Project and a Co-Director of Ortega y Gasset Projects in Brooklyn, New York.
 He earned his M.F.A. from Pratt Institute.
 Yaddo, Governors Island, Wassaic Project, and Vermont Studio Center are among the prestigious residency programs he has attended.